ruby-amqp/rubymarchhare.info/articles/extensions.md

 RabbitMQ provides a number of useful extensions to the AMQP 0.9.1 specification.

-Bunny 0.9 and later releases have RabbitMQ extensions support built into the core.
-Some features are based on optional arguments for queues, exchanges or messages, and some are Bunny public API features.
+Hot Bunnies has RabbitMQ extensions support built into the core.
+Some features are based on optional arguments for queues, exchanges or messages, and some are public Hot Bunnies API features.
 Any future argument-based extensions are likely to be useful with Bunny immediately, without any library modifications.

 ## What to Read Next